6o8-AVA/GitHub-Repository-Manager/README.md

 ### 🔍 **Dirty Repository Indicator**
 See at a glance which repositories have uncommitted local changes with the `*` indicator - keep track of your work-in-progress across all repositories.

-### 🔐 **Native VS Code GitHub Authentication**
-Seamless integration with VS Code's built-in GitHub authentication system - no need for manual tokens or OAuth configuration.

 ### ➕ **Create Repositories Directly in VS Code**
 Create new GitHub repositories for your personal account or organizations you belong to without leaving your editor.

+### 🔎 **Smart Cloned Repository Detection**
+Automatically discovers and lists all your cloned GitHub repositories from your configured clone directory, supporting both HTTPS and SSH remotes.

+### � **Managed Clone Directory**
+Quickly clone repositories into your configured default directory using the new guided command.
+The extension now validates and creates the destination folders automatically so your clones never fail because of a missing path.

 ### 🚀 **Publish to GitHub**
 One-click publish functionality that creates a GitHub repository and pushes your current project in a single flow - whether your project has Git initialized or not.

 ### 🏢 **Full Organization Support**
 View, manage, and create repositories for organizations you're a member of, with proper permission handling.

-### 🔎 **Smart Cloned Repository Detection**
-Automatically discovers and lists all your cloned GitHub repositories from your configured clone directory, supporting both HTTPS and SSH remotes.

 ### 🎨 **Visual Repository Icons**
 Color-coded repository icons provide quick visual distinction in the tree view, making navigation easier.